Ferie/addField/README.md

 });
 ```

-and you can delete the script with the template in the HTML file
+and delete the script with the Mustache template in the HTML file

 ```
 <script id="addFieldTemplate" type="x-tmpl-mustache">